(1976/MVD/VCI Blu-ray w/DVD)/Escape

 here they are...

-movement that happened in China, Hong Kong, and Taiwan in the '70s.
+happened in China, Hong Kong, and Taiwan in the '70s.
+The producers

-The producers of these films hired Bruce Lee lookalike actors for
+of these films hired Bruce Lee lookalike actors for this C grade

-this C grade martial art romps in an effort to cash in on the void
+martial art romps in an effort to cash in on the void audiences felt

-audiences felt after the real Lee died.
-This movement ended when
+after the real Lee died.
+This movement ended when Jackie Chan making

-Jackie Chan making his mark and others who stepped into the martial
+his mark and others who stepped into the martial arts genre's

-arts genre's spotlight but for much of the 1970s these ripoff films
+spotlight but for much of the 1970s these ripoff films were made (and

 a group of martial arts savvy gangsters capture Bruce Le's